 Visitors originate from all over the world and all parts of the US to see the famous aircraft in Greybull.
 The Museum of Flight & Aerial Firefighting invites you to come and experience an unforgettable day of aviation history.

 Donations of all types are needed to continue to develop the museum.
 While we have enjoyed a very positive response thus far, additional money and individual commitment will be necessary for the museum to realize its full potential.
-To donate (aircraft or money), or to arrange a tour of the museum during our closed months please call (307)-765-2100, or email email@example.com
+To donate (aircraft or money), or to arrange a tour of the museum during our closed months please call (307)-272-1247, or email us at firstname.lastname@example.org

 One of the main reasons we created the Museum of Flight and Aerial Firefighting is to preserve a portion of history which other aviation museums do not: Aerial Firefighting.
 The museum is dedicated to education related to the types of aircraft and retardant systems that have evolved over the years into the awesome aerial firefighting capabilities used today.
 Many types of aircraft and many different designs for fire retardant drop systems have been utilized to combat forest fires since the late 1920s.
 We hope to eventually display a wide representation of the aircraft and equipment used in aerial firefighting.
 The museum also has an interest in preserving and displaying other historical aircraft (in flyable condition) to include flight demonstrations.